-- Pre-K -5^{th} grades may have parties to celebrate Christmas, Valentines, and the end-of the-year. - Student birthday Parties should be celebrated during lunch, with teachers present, and store bought refreshments provided by the parent.
-Be sure to inquire about food allergies PRIOR to bringing food to share with students. - Balloons (with helium) are NOT allowed in the school building. - Birthday party invitations will NOT be distributed at school unless everyone in the class is receiving an invitation.
+- Pre-K 5^{th} grades may have parties to celebrate Christmas, Valentines, and the end-of the-year. - Student birthday parties should be celebrated during lunch, with teachers present, with store bought refreshments provided by the parent.
+Be sure to inquire about food allergies PRIOR to bringing food to share with students. - Balloons (with helium) are NOT allowed in the school building, for SAFETY PURPOSES. - Birthday party invitations may be distributed at school, as long as distribution doesn't cause a disruption.